If you’re a U.S. Veteran suffering from mental illness as a result of your service, you may qualify to receive

 You shouldn’t have to.
 The VA doesn’t limit its assessment to the specific mental disorder you listed on your claim.
 Instead, it must consider the connection of other mental health issues and how they impact the mental disorder listed on your claim to assign a rating that will reflect the impact and severity of all mental disorders.

 Contact an Experienced VA Benefits Attorney Today

-If your claims for service-connected mental disorders have been denied or if you have a lower disability rating than you expected, please contact Berry Law Firm today.
+If your claims for service-connected mental disorders have been denied or if you have a lower disability rating than you expected, please contact Berry Law today.
 Your consultation is free.